Heritage Montreal: Heritage Montreal

 Architectural activist and Canadian Centre for Architecture founder, Phyllis Lambert, established Heritage Montreal in 1975 and served as its first president.
 It was incorporated on October 15, 1975.
 Its mission is to promote and protect the architectural, historic, natural, and cultural heritage of Greater Montreal.
 Heritage Montreal provides education and advocacy to preserve Montreal’s identity and uniqueness.

-On October 6, 1981, the Heritage Montreal Foundation opened offices at the corner of Notre-Dame Street and Bonsecours Street at the former Monastère du Bon-Pasteur in Old Montreal.
+On October 6, 1981, the Heritage Montreal Foundation opened offices at the corner of Notre-Dame Street and Bonsecours Street.
 The Centre Urbain offers education and documentation services to anyone interested in preserving and enhancing urban heritage.

 The City of Montreal and Heritage Montreal created Opération Patrimoine Architectural de Montréal (OPAM or the Montreal Architectural Heritage Campaign) in 1990.
 OPAM raises awareness of the importance of protecting built heritage by rewarding the work of heritage property owners.
 In 2001, the campaign expanded to cover the entire Island of Montreal.
 Heritage Montreal awards more than twenty OPAM prizes annually.

 Marking its 20th anniversary in 1995, Heritage Montreal held public hearings at the Canadian Centre for Architecture, inviting organizations and the public to envision the future of Montreal's heritage.
 In 2001, Heritage Montreal suggested that Quebec's municipal reforms should include heritage-conservation and public-consultation bodies, Conseil du Patrimoine and Office de Consultation Publique, in the updated city charter.
 In 2005, Heritage Montreal’s Heritage and Development Committee (known by its French acronym CoPA) unveiled its first annual list of ten threatened emblematic sites in Montreal.

 In October 2009, Heritage Montreal, Lambert, and others participated in a think tank called the Institut de Politiques Alternatives de Montréal, to advise the city on a range of matters, including urban planning, development, and heritage.